 The CLP solver is a finite-domain constraint programming solver for CSPs.
 A standard CSP is characterized by integer variables, linear constraints, global constraints, and reify constraints.
-In other words, X is a finite set of integer variables, and C can contain linear, global, or logical constraints.
-As such, the solver expects only linear, ALLDIFF, ELEMENT, GCC, LEXICO, PACK, and REIFY predicates.
+The solver expects only linear, ALLDIFF, ELEMENT, GCC, LEXICO, PACK, and REIFY predicates.